accesshdigital/sea-mvp-microservice/README.md

 3. **Hystrix and Ribbon:** Spring Cloud relies and integrates heavily on Netflix open source projects.
 For microservices client resiliency patterns, Spring cloud mixes Netflix Hystrix and Ribbon project.
 With Netflix Hystrix libraries, it implements the service client resiliency patterns like Circuit breaker as well as bulkhead patterns.
 With Netflix Ribbon projects, it simplifies integration with the service discovery projects like Eureka, it also helps with the client-side load-balancing of the service calls from a customer.
 It further allows the client to execute the service calls even when service discovery is not available.
 4. **Zuul Gateway**: Spring Cloud utilizes Netflix Zuul Project for a microservice application to help with the service routing capabilities.
 Zuul is a service gateway that delegates service requests and assures that all calls to microservices go via a single front controller before the targeted service is called.
 This results in the centralization of the service calls, which can later help us in enforcing service policies like security authorization, service authentication, content filtering, and routing rules.
 5. **Cloud Stream:** Spring Cloud Stream is a framework for building highly scalable event-driven microservices connected with shared messaging systems.
 The framework provides a flexible programming model built on already established and familiar Spring idioms including support for persistent pub/sub semantics, consumer groups, and stateful partitions.
 Using Spring Cloud Stream, we can integrate our microservices with message brokers like RabbitMQ as well as Kafka.
 It can also build microservices that execute asynchronous events as they occur.
-6. **Sleuth:** Spring Cloud Sleuth helps integrate tracking identifiers into message brokers (RabbitMQ & Kafka) and HTTP calls being used in the microservices.
+6. **Sleuth/Zipkin:** Spring Cloud Sleuth helps integrate tracking identifiers into message brokers (RabbitMQ & Kafka) and HTTP calls being used in the microservices.
 These tracking identities are also known as trace IDs or Correlation, it allows the application to track the transactions flow in the microservices application.
 In Spring Cloud Sleuth, these tracking IDs are automatically stored in any logging statements of the microservices application.
 Sometimes, the spring cloud sleuth is combined with logging technology tools like Papertrail (It is a cloud-based logging platform that helps in clustering all the logs in real-time from various microservices into one database) and Tracing tools like Zipkin (It helps in taking data from the spring cloud sleuth and visualizing the flow of the service calls involved in a single transaction).

 ### Starting services locally without docker-compose: